aperturerobotics/protobuf-es-lite/README.md

 ## Purpose

-[protobuf-es] generates a class for each message type and uses interfaces for partial or plain messages.
-The problem is that most js applications would usually prefer to construct and pass around PartialMessage in many cases (like using messages as part of React props) and end up having to use the wrapper interfaces very frequently:
+[protobuf-es] generates a class for each message with interfaces for partial or plain messages.
+It is significantly easier to construct and pass around plain and partial messages as opposed to using classes, and plain messages work better when used in React props/state.
+This ends up looking like:

 [protobuf-es]: https://github.com/bufbuild/protobuf-es